What is Mother Earth Farm?

 Frequently Asked Questions for Volunteers

-Mother Earth Farm is located approximately 5 miles southeast of downtown Puyallup, Washington (just north of Orting on Hwy 162).
+A: Mother Earth Farm is located between Sumner and Orting on Highway 162.
 Directions to the farm are provided with registration.

-No experience is needed to volunteer at the farm.
+A: No experience is needed to volunteer at the farm.
 EFN staff will be on site to provide you with training and supervision.
 Gloves and tools will be provided.
-Bring a lunch and enjoy the picnic area.
+Volunteers are welcome to bring a lunch and enjoy the picnic area.

-Volunteering at Mother Earth Farm is a great opportunity for business, civic, and school groups to work together while giving back to our community.
-Group sizes up to 25 can be accommodated.
+A: Volunteering at Mother Earth Farm is a great opportunity for business, civic, and school groups to work together while giving back to our community.
+Group sizes up to 20 can be accommodated.
 If you have a larger group, we may be able to accommodate you.
-Please contact us to see if there are projects available.
+To ensure we have projects available for your group, registration is required.